vippsas/vipps-partner-api/vipps-partner-api.md

   The MA contains information about all direct and indirect owners, any politically exposed persons, etc. The MA is signed with BankID.
-* PO: This is an order for "Vipps på nett", "Vipps Login", etc. The merchant must provide some information about thew use, whether the3 cardholder is present, etc. The PO is not signed with BankID.
+* PO: This is an order for "Vipps på nett", "Vipps Login", etc. The merchant must provide some information about the use, whether the cardholder is present, etc. The PO is not signed with BankID.

 A merchant may order a Vipps product (submit a PO) with or without a Merchant Agreement (MA).